Taffey Bakery

 Ingredients Notes

 • Apples – I used 2 large Granny Smith apples.
-You can use any kind of apples though.
-I prefer using a tart apple in this cake as it compliments well with the sweetness.
-I had 2 cups total, with 1 cup being shredded and 1 cup sliced into small cubes.
-I chopped them with the skin off, but you can keep it if you wish.
+Any apples work.
+I enjoy using tart apples as it compliments well with the sweetness.
+I chopped them with the skin off, but you can keep it on too.

-• Eggs – Make sure they’re at room temperature before beginning.
+• Eggs – Must be at room temperature.

 • Flour – All-purpose flour is used in this recipe.